 St John’s Town of Dalry

-The western half is full of metropolises compared to the west, though that’s purely relative.
+The eastern half is full of metropolises compared to the west, though that’s purely relative.
 From Beattock – shop and pub just off route – some walkers divert to the town of Moffat just to the north.
 The famous Tibbie Shiels Inn at St Mary’s Loch closed in 2015, though there is a cafe nearby on the main road.
 The town of Innerleithen is not far from Traquair, and as well as Galashiels, Melrose and Lauder are on the route, all with good services.
 After Lauder, there are only two villages, Longformacus and Abbey St Bathans, neither with a shop, but the first does have accommodation (which I used on my cross-Scotland walk).

 Guidebooks and maps

 I used Alan Castle’s Cicerone guidebook.
 It’s since been revised, but always be alert to waymarks.
 It comes with sectional maps but you will need your own to give a wider perspective.
-I found OS Landranger (rather than Pathfinder) to be sufficient and rather than take many rather bulky folded maps, printed off single sheets from my mapping software.
+I found OS Landranger (rather than Explorer) to be sufficient and rather than take many rather bulky folded maps, printed off single sheets from my mapping software.
 But now, there is a wonderful Harvey Maps alternative, which I am sure I would have used.